 In short, this is the first essay in your life where you can use a pronoun “I.” Well, seriously though, this assignment is a story about yourself.
 In general, these papers reveal writers’ experiences in a way that evokes emotions and reactions.
 The readers should relate to you as a character of the story to wrap their minds around it.

 Looking at personal narrative essay samples that can be found online, one will easily conclude that they can be whichever you can imagine.
-Such a format provides writers with freedom of actions so that you can allow your creative juices flow.
+Such a format provides professional essay writers with freedom of actions so that you can allow your creative juices flow.

 In most cases, professors provide learners with topics, hints, and instructions.
 For example, you can receive a brief theme that may sound like “tell a story that changed your understanding of something valuable in life” or “talk about a situation when you made a complicated decision.”
 Having a topic at hand, you might reflect on your individual experience that fits.